Juvenile Offenses Lawyer Des Moines, IA

 We care about your child’s best interests.
-Call (515) 329-3100 today for a free consultation to discuss your next course of action.
+Call (515) 329-3100 today for a free consultation to discuss your next course of action with our Des Moines juvenile crime attorneys.

 In Iowa, the juvenile court has jurisdiction over cases involving minors.
 In the State of Iowa, most minors accused of delinquent acts will have their case heard by the juvenile court, rather than the adult criminal court.
 However, in certain circumstances, a minor may be tried as an adult.
 For example, youths over 16 years of age or youths accused of committing a violent felony, such as sexual assault, manslaughter, or murder, may be tried as an adult if certain requirements are met.